Glastonbury, Connecticut: History

 Remaining parts of the industrial complex have been adapted for use as the Soap Factory Condominiums.
 Another portion was occupied by the Glastonbury Board of Education office and is now occupied by a translation company.

 In 1870, the town's name was changed from Glastenbury to Glastonbury, to match Glastonbury, England.
 During the World Wars, Glastonbury factories supplied leather and woolen goods to the militaries of Belgium, France, Great Britain, Italy, and the United States.
 In addition, Glastonbury has been a center for feldspar mills, cotton mills, paper mills, and silver plate factories.
 It also had an airplane building industry.

 J.H.
 Hale Orchards began operations in 1866 in Glastonbury.
 John Howard Hale became known as the Peach King for developing a peach that could withstand New England winters and was disease-resistant, as well as for his operations' large, national scale.
 He also had land in Georgia and was the first Glastonbury industry to establish a branch outside the state.
 A marketing pioneer, Hale shipped peaches to markets all over the country.
 The orchard that started with 1 acre in 1866 grew to more than 1200 acre by 1900.

-Hale never went beyond grade school, but he initiated the founding of Storrs Agricultural College, now the University of Connecticut.
+Hale never went beyond grade-school, but he initiated the founding of Storrs Agricultural College, now the University of Connecticut.
 He helped to organize the Glastonbury Grange and the State Grange.
-His home, at the intersection of Main Street and Route 17, has been adapted in the 20th century for use first as a restaurant and, more recently, for business offices.
+His home, at the intersection of Main Street and Route 17, was adapted in the 20th century for use first as a restaurant and, more recently, for business offices.

 Henry Saglio began a pioneering effort to breed a white chicken, because black pinfeathers were difficult to pluck from a bird headed for the dinner table.
 In 1948, the Saglio Brothers formed Arbor Acres and produced a broiler chicken that A&P Food Stores awarded the title "Chicken of Tomorrow".
 By 1958, Arbor Acres was selling globally.
 Today the brand is owned by Aviagen.
 In 1977, Henry Saglio was inducted into the Poultry Hall of Fame.

 Glastonbury was also a major grower of broad-leaf tobacco.
 This agricultural tradition is carried on by the orchards and berry farms on its hills.

 In 1993, Billy Joel filmed part of the video for his song "The River of Dreams" in a barn in South Glastonbury.
 The video also has a scene with the Rocky Hill-Glastonbury Ferry.